himanshu-purohit/docker.github.io/language/java/develop.md

 We expose port 8000 and declare the debug configuration for the JVM so that we can attach a debugger.

 Another really cool feature of using a Compose file is that we have service resolution set up to use the service names.
 Therefore, we are now able to use `mysqlserver` in our connection string.
 The reason we use `mysqlserver` is because that is what we've named our MySQL service as in the Compose file.

+Also, note that we didn't have to specify the `network` like in earlier examples.
+This is because, by default, compose automatically sets up a single network for your app.

 Now, to start our application and to confirm that it is running properly.